DIY LiPo Battery Discharger with Halogen Light Bulbs

 LiPo Discharger Circuit Diagram

-There will be an option for 12V/24V discharging mode:
+There are options for 12V/24V discharging modes:

-• 12V is for 2S/3S LiPo
+• 12V for 2S/3S LiPo

-• 24V can be used for 4S, 5S and 6S
+• 24V for 4S and 6S

 lipo-discharger-light-bulb-build-circuit-schematics